 Some brands also like to include their brand’s name in each title tag.
 If you are planning to follow that strategy, make sure that you add it at the end of the title tag.
 Even if your brand’s name gets chopped of in the SERPs, users will still be able to figure out the purpose of your content.

-However, you may sometimes notice that search engines also display titles that are longer than 60 characters.
-This is because some characters occupy more space than others.
+You may sometimes notice that search engines also display titles that are longer than 70 characters.
+This is because some characters take up more space than others.

 For instance, uppercase “M” is likely to occupy more space in the title tag than lowercase “l” or “f.”